dlaub3/blog/authentication/authentication-basics.md

 Cons:
 One limitation of this method is that the cache is stored on a single server.
 If there is a lot of traffic the server will struggle to handle all of the requests, slow down, and possibly crash.
-The only way to improve the servers performance is to upgrade physical components like RAM and CPU.
+The only way to improve the server's performance is to upgrade physical components like RAM and CPU.
 This is called vertical scaling(in contrast to horizontal scaling which involves adding more servers to help share the load).
 If you tried to combine server side sessions with horizontal scaling a user may login on server #1, but the next request may be handled by server #2, which the user hasn't logged into.
 When that happens server #2 will ask the user to login again.
 As you can see, that would be a very bad experience for users.